 - Performance – By far, the greatest challenge to using WordPress is improving the performance of the platform.
 It’s why there are an array of dedicated hosting platforms and caching plugins on the market.
 WordPress can be quite slow, especially as you add themes and plugins that are poorly developed.

-- Resources – If our client doesn’t have any experience using WordPress but hopes to assume control of the site, we may hesitate at recommending the plaform for them.
+- Resources – If our client doesn’t have any experience using WordPress but hopes to assume control of the site, we may hesitate at recommending the platform for them.
 WordPress has unlimited potential… which is also unlimited potential for problems!

 - Upsells – WordPress used to be bullish on any sales-related service, theme, or plugin.
 They’d often block anyone from publishing tools within their system that offered a price tag on it.
 But now, if you integrate Jetpack, you’re met with nag messages to purchase Automattic’s backup services.
-So, all of a sudden the open source advocates are now selling their own services.
+So, all of a sudden the open-source advocates are now selling their own services.
 I’m not unhappy they’re doing this, it’s just that it used to be frowned upon.

 - Security – Because of its popularity, WordPress has also become a target for hackers.
-An average site with a well-produced theme and a dozen plugins may leave a hole open for hackers so site owners, administrators, and hosts have to be extra vigilant to attacks and stay on top of theme and plugin updates.
+An average site with a well-produced theme and a dozen plugins may leave a hole open for hackers so site owners, administrators, and hosts have to be extra vigilant against attacks and stay on top of theme and plugin updates.

-- Development – I have a client that has a site and typical set of plugins right now that has about 8 references to Google Fonts in their header because their theme and a number of design plugins all offer it as a service.
+- Development – I have a client that has a site and a typical set of plugins right now that has about 8 references to Google Fonts in their header because their theme and a number of design plugins all offer it as a service.
 Despite there being a methodology to ensuring a service isn’t called more than once, developers ignored it and just added their own references.
 This hurts the site for speed and ranking… and isn’t something the average user would know without troubleshooting.
 Poor practices in WordPress API integration are becoming more and more commonplace.
 I have dozens of tickets open with developers to correct these issues.
 Most are responsive, many are not.

 - Complexity – A typical home page in WordPress may have features pulled from widgets, menus, site settings, theme settings, and plugin settings.
 Sometimes to edit one item on a page, I spend 30 minutes trying to find the setting!
 It’s troubling that WordPress hasn’t built out a best practice to ensure developers put their settings where it’s easy to find and update.

-- Ecommerce – While WooCommerce has come a long way, we find that Shopify is a much more mature ecommerce platform with an array of productized integrations that can’t be beat.
+- Ecommerce – While WooCommerce has come a long way, we find that Shopify is a much more mature e-commerce platform with an array of productized integrations that can’t be beat.

 Should You Update or Migrate?

-One issue we’ve run into over the years are clients who have a negative opinion of their CMS when the CMS isn’t the problem at all.
+One issue we’ve run into over the years is clients who have a negative opinion of their CMS when the CMS isn’t the problem at all.
 WordPress is a great example of this.
 Themes and plugins can wreak havoc on how the platform is managed and content is deployed.
 When an agency develops code against best practices or incorporates poorly developed themes and plugins, it can dramatically change the overall experience of using the platform.
-In my opinion, most companies don’t really hate WordPress… they hate the theme, the plugins, and how their sites were developed and how they must be managed.
+In my opinion, most companies don’t really hate WordPress… they hate the theme, the plugins, how their sites were developed, and how they must be managed.